narendardheeravath/sensor-emulator-rest-api/README.md

  					http://localhost:8080/readAlertsByTimeRange?startTime=1234&endTime=12345

-4. Run the Emulator.java which I copied in same project as Java Application 4.1 Make sure that we have to pass VM Argument while running the SensorApplication.java and below is VM arguments -Dbase.value=150 -Dapi.url=http://localhost:8080
+4. Run the Emulator.java as Java Application by passing VM Arguments -Dbase.value=150 -Dapi.url=http://localhost:8080 below is VM arguments
+        -Dbase.value=150 -Dapi.url=http://localhost:8080
+#Note: Make sure that SensorApplication is running before start this Emulator.java

 5. We can monitor the data by calling rest api - readMetrics and readAlerts